Back

 Miscellaneous Information

-Vanessa joined the ARC in October 2020, working with Nadia Brookes and Lisa Richardson on the co-production theme that is centred on building a collective understanding around the benefits of co-production and embedding it into research and service planning/ development across Kent, Surrey and Sussex.
+Vanessa joined the ARC in October 2020, working with Nadia Brookes and Lisa Richardson on the co-production theme, centred on building a collective understanding around the benefits of co-production and embedding it into research and service planning/development across Kent, Surrey and Sussex.

 Recite Me Accessibility Tools